Make your brand sticky, unlike game apps

 Making your brand sticky means having an emotional aspect

-The poor performances of Zynga and EA’s PopCap games show what happens when a product with little emotional appeal is overvalued.
+The poor performances of game apps Zynga and EA’s PopCap games show what happens when a product with little emotional appeal is overvalued.

 Let’s take a step back.
 To steal market share, you first must uncover the level of a consumer’s resistance to switch.
 How is the consumer emotionally invested in the product they currently use?
 What triggers would most excite them to take notice of something else?
 What is at stake if they make the transition?

 “That strategy presents a conundrum.
 These mini games – all the rage now that Zenga and PopCap have Mafia Wars and FarmVille – are seen as throwaways.”

 The greater the resistance to switch the more stealing market share depends on how a emotionally a message resonates with the customer.
 There are some instances where messages are highly intensive, which makes switching difficult.
 Attention marketers; make your brand sticky.